johnkerl/miller/docs/src/manpage.md

        dump: prints all currently defined out-of-stream variables immediately to stdout as JSON.

-       With &gt;, &gt;&gt;, or |, the data do not become part of the output record stream but are instead redirected.
+       With &gt;, &gt;&gt;, or |, the data do not go directly to stdout but are instead redirected.

        The &gt; and &gt;&gt; are for write and append, as in the shell, but (as with awk) the file-overwrite for &gt; is on first write, not per record.
 The | is for piping to